 It’s about understanding the wants and needs of your audience and creating the very best content (and website) so they’ll want to come back for more.
 There’s a lot of complexity sitting underneath that sweeping statement, but always try to remember – it’s about the user.

 It’s a discipline that deals in the granular detail, so it can be very complex.
-But as you’re likely just beginning to learn SEO, let’s start with the most common tactics; like creating high-quality and relevant content, optimising it around specific search queries (or “keywords”) and securing backlinks from high-ranking websites (we’ll cover backlinks next time).
+But as you’re likely just beginning to learn the SEO basics, let’s start with the most common tactics; like creating high-quality and relevant content, optimising it around specific search queries (or “keywords”) and securing backlinks from high-ranking websites (we’ll cover backlinks next time).

 What is “Domain Authority”, “Domain Rating” etc.?